jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 1. `telnet 192.168.1.123` and login with the credentials `admin` and `nodeoN12`.
 2. Configure the BF-430 according to the command line.
 Use the `help` command to view options, and `help <command>` to view usage instructions.
+3. You must us `NVsave` to apply your changes to non-volatile memory and have your options persist through power-down.

 ## LBRB9 LiFi/VLC Control
 ### Main Processor